 - Cook the chicken for 4-6 minutes per side, until cooked through and browned on both sides.
 Then, remove from heat and shred into small, bite-size pieces.
 Then, set aside.

-- To make our homemade BBQ sauce, heat some olive oil over medium-high heat in a saucepan and then add a couple of cloves of minced garlic.
+- To make our homemade BBQ sauce, heat some olive oil over medium-high heat in a saucepan and then add a couple of minced garlic cloves.
 Cook for one minute, until the garlic is fragrant, then add the tomato sauce, tomato paste, molasses, raw honey, apple cider vinegar, granulated onion, sea salt, and black pepper, and stir to combine.
-Cook, stirring frequently, for 5 minutes, until heated through.
+Cook, frequently stirring, for 5 minutes, until heated through.

 - To assemble our bbq chicken pizza, spread out our homemade bbq sauce over the pre-baked whole wheat pizza crust, leaving about 1/2 an inch for the outer crust.
 Then, add our shredded chicken breast, followed by shredded fresh mozzarella cheese, and thinly sliced red onion.

-- Place back into the oven for another 10-15 minutes, until the edges of the crust are golden brown, and the cheese is melted and bubbly.
+- Place back into the oven for another 10-15 minutes, until the crust edges are golden brown, and the cheese is melted and bubbly.

 - Top with fresh chopped cilantro, slices, and serve.